Ibek7/SNA_ML_Research/README.md

 ## Description
-This repository contains the source code, scripts, and related materials for the research project titled **"Your Project Name Here"**.
+This repository contains the source code, scripts, and related materials for the research project titled **"Leveraging Collective Intelligence and AI for Community-Driven Detection and Prevention of Human Trafficking in Africa
+"**.

 ## Folder Structure
 - **/data**: Contains raw and processed datasets.